mongodb-labs/mongo-kafka-streaming-pipeline/ksqldb/README.md

-# Using MongoDB as a Kafka Sink
+# Using MongoDB Change Streams as a ELT pipeline

 ### Installation